Armour-piercing discarding sabot

 Swedish "37/24 mm slpprj m/49" APDS projectile for the Bofors 37 mm anti-tank gun from 1949.

-37/24 indicates full-calibre with sabot and sub-caliber without sabot — 37 / 24 mm.
+37/24 indicates full-caliber with sabot and sub-caliber without sabot — 37 / 24 mm.

-Left object shows the projectile with sabot, central object shows projectile without sabot and the right object is the projectile's tungsten-core.
+Left object shows the projectile with the sabot, central object shows projectile without the sabot, and the right object is the projectile's tungsten core.

 Armor-piercing discarding sabot (APDS) is a type of spin-stabilized kinetic energy projectile for anti-armor warfare.
 Each projectile consists of a sub-caliber round fitted with a sabot.
 The combination of a lighter sub-caliber projectile with a full-caliber propellant charge allows for an increase in muzzle velocity compared to full-caliber rounds, giving the round increased armor-penetration performance.
 To further enhance their armor-penetration capabilities, APDS rounds typically feature a hardened core made from tungsten or another hard, dense material.

 For a given caliber, APDS ammunition can effectively double the armor penetration of a gun when compared to full-caliber rounds such as AP, Armor-piercing Capped (APC), and Armor piercing Capped Ballistic Cap (APCBC) projectiles.

 APDS-rounds were commonly used in large caliber tank guns up until the early 1980s, but have since been superseded by armor-piercing fin-stabilized discarding sabot (APFSDS) projectiles, which use fin-stabilization and can be fired from smoothbore guns.
 APDS rounds remain in use for small or medium calibers, such as in saboted light armour penetrator (SLAP) ammunition.